-The Giants Causeway lives up to the hype, even in the rain!
-Although smaller than I thought, it is very dramatic.
-It is steeped in myth and mystery and although personally I am not a big folklore fan, it was pretty magical.
-Maybe we were lucky but it was not at all crowded, despite being a Saturday morning.
-We took the short 40 minute walking tour and heard all about the legend of Finn McCool.
-The kids enjoyed it, spotting the Giant’s boot and the Wishing Chair, but if that’s not your bag or you are under pressure for time, you can easily walk down and see it yourself, with or without the self guided audio tour.
-There are also great walking trails, so if you fancy spending the day there, try the 90 minute, 3km route.
+Maybe we were lucky, but there were very few visitors there, despite being a Saturday morning.
+We took the short 40-minute walking tour and heard all about the legend of Finn McCool.
+The kids enjoyed it, spotting the Giant’s boot and the Wishing Chair.
+However, if you are under pressure for time, you can easily walk down and see it yourself, with or without the self guided audio tour.
+There are also great walking trails, so if you fancy spending the day there, try the 90-minute, 3km route.

 Taking in the #view at the @giantscausewaynt – finally got to see it!
 Well worth the hype – really enjoyed it, even though it lashed rain! @visitcausewaycoastandglens @discoverni #visitcauseway #DiscoverNI #EnjoyNI17 #giantscauseway #unescoworldheritagesite #nationaltrust #ireland #northernireland #instaview #instanorthernireland

-The Carrick-a-Rede Rope Bridge was another favourite.
-A bridge that was raised annually for 250 years to allow fishermen access their nets, now stays up all year round, and is a top Northern Ireland attraction.
-We were all a little anxious as we took the 20 minute walk towards the bridge.
+The Carrick-a-Rede Rope Bridge is another one of Northern Ireland’s top attractions.
+A bridge that was raised annually for 250 years to allow fishermen access their nets, now stays up all year round.
+We were all a little anxious as we took the 20-minute walk towards the bridge.
 It was wet and windy so the conditions were far from ideal.
-However I found walking the bridge easier than I expected.
+However I found walking the bridge easier than expected.
 It was shorter (20 metres) and less ‘wobbly’ than I had anticipated, as it is actually quite sheltered.
 The kids were not remotely phased, in fact my daughter (6) ran back across it!

 An amazing view, even when it’s raining!
 Can’t believe this is my first time to visit the #carrickarederopebridge and the #causewaycoast – a beautiful part of the world and practically on my doorstop! #DiscoverNI #EnjoyNI17 #visitcauseway @ntcarrickarede @visitcausewaycoastandglens @discoverni #instanorthernireland #instaireland #instadaily

-We decided to visit Dunluce Castle instead, this was another highlight.
+We decided to visit Dunluce Castle instead, and this was yet another highlight.
 This 14th century Castle was the inspiration for the castle in C.S.
-Lewis’ tale of Narnia.
-When you see the dramatic cliff setting, you will understand why.
-Once again it was relatively quiet so the kids were able to run around and get up to mischief.
-They climbed up towers, explored caves and enjoyed listening to the stories about vikings, drawbridges and knights, and how, on a stormy night, the entire kitchen fell in to the sea during a party!
+Lewis’ tale of Narnia – when you see the dramatic cliff setting, you will understand why.
+Once again it was relatively quiet so the kids were able to run around and explore on their own.
+They climbed up towers, went into caves and enjoyed listening to the stories about vikings, drawbridges and knights, and how, on a stormy night, the entire kitchen fell in to the sea during a party!

 Loved wandering around #dunlucecastle – apparently it was the inspiration for #narnia The #castle and #views are fab! #seaview #causewaycoast #northernireland #visitcauseway #DiscoverNI #EnjoyNI17 @visitcausewaycoastandglens @discoverni #instaview #instalike #instadaily #instagood #travel #travelpics #travelblogger #travelgram #instanorthernireland

-On our last day, the sun came out and we had clear blue skies!
-We decided to take a quick spin around the coast before our drive home.
-The drive around Fair Head and Murlough Bay is just a few miles outside Ballycastle.
-The scenery is spectacular.
-I turned into the passenger from hell, asking to stop every few minutes for photos, and the quick spin turned out to be a few hours… I only wish we were able to drive the whole causeway coastline but time was against us.
-The Causeway Coast has to be one of best places in Ireland for a road trip.
+On our last day, the sun came out and we were treated to clear blue skies!
+We decided to take a quick spin around the Causeway Coast before our drive home.
+The chose the drive around Fair Head and Murlough Bay which is just a few miles outside Ballycastle.

 Love his #view – just one of many along the #causewaycoast – this whole area is perfect for a #roadtrip ❤️amazing #scenery at every turn. #instanorthernireland #instaview #northernireland #ireland #DiscoverNI #visitcauseway #EnjoyNI17 @visitcausewaycoastandglens @discoverni #instanorthernireland #instagood #instadaily #instagood #me #love #igrs #followme #follow #irelandgram #roadtrippin #seaview #coast #coastroad

 We stayed in Ballycastle, a town I knew nothing about, but it was ideal for us.
-It is only 20 minutes from the Giant’s Causeway and Bushmills and 10 minutes from the Carrick-a-Rede rope bridge.
-Bushmills is also a great town to stay in but I like that Ballycastle is a seaside town and it is halfway along the Causeway Coastal Route.
-You can stroll along the beach, or enjoy cliff walks with stunning seaviews.
-It was voted the best place to live in Northern Ireland for the past two years which is evident by the great community spirit in the town.
-The residents refused to let Tesco or any large chainstores in, so what remains is local shops, bars and restaurants all supporting each other.
-I know this might sound a bit cheesy but it was actually quite heart warming.
+It is only 20-minutes from the Giant’s Causeway and Bushmills, and 10-minutes from the Carrick-a-Rede rope bridge.
+Bushmills is another great town to stay in, but I liked that Ballycastle is a seaside town and it is halfway along the Causeway Coastal Route.
+You can stroll along the beach, or enjoy cliff walks with stunning sea views.

 For more info visit CausewayCoastandGlens.com